How to Cook Pinto Beans (Stovetop, Oven, Slow Cooker, Instant Pot,)

 Suitable for vegan and gluten free diets.
 Post Includes Weight Watchers points.

-Pinto beans are one of the best pantry staple ingredients around.
-They are affordable, versatile and can be used in all sorts of different recipes.
+Pinto beans are one of my best pantry staple ingredients.
+I love that they are affordable, versatile and can be used in all sorts of different recipes.
 And it’s easy to learn how to cook pinto beans using a variety of methods.

-And I have got you covered – whether you prefer to soak or use a no soak method, cook ’em in your Instant Pot, in your slow cooker, or on the stovetop, everything you need to know in order to learn how to cook pinto beans is right here!
-We’re talking all things Pinto Beans, peeps!
+And I have got you covered – whether you prefer to soak or use a no soak method, cook ’em in your Instant Pot, in your slow cooker, oven or on the stovetop, everything you need to know in order to learn how to cook pinto beans is right here!

 Why You’ll Love Them